great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 ]}>

 <TabItem value="tab0">
 This configuration specifies full validation dictionaries - no nesting (defaults) are used.
-When run, this Checkpoint will perform one validation of a single batch of data, against a single Expectation Suite ("my_expectation_suite").
+When run, this Checkpoint will perform one validation of a single batch of data, against a single Expectation Suite (`my_expectation_suite`).

 **YAML**: